blissjaspis/education/private-docker-registry.md

 ## Conclusion

-You now have a fully functional, secure, and private Docker Registry on DigitalOcean, paired with Komodo as a powerful web UI for continuous deployment.
-By using a multi-compose file architecture, you can efficiently and safely manage and deploy 20+ production websites from a single, consolidated server.
+You now have a fully functional, secure, and private Docker Registry on DigitalOcean.
+For basic registry usage (storing and retrieving images like Docker Hub), this is complete - you can skip Komodo entirely as described in the [Registry-Only Setup](#registry-only-setup-without-komodo) section.

+If you choose to add Komodo, you'll get a powerful web UI for continuous deployment, allowing you to efficiently and safely manage and deploy 20+ production websites from a single, consolidated server.
 This setup gives you full control over your Docker images and automates your deployment workflow.
 Remember to keep your server and Docker images updated to protect against vulnerabilities.